mattmcspirit/azurestack/deployment/packages/WindowsServer/AddWS2019/readme.md

 Adding Windows Server 2019 Eval Images to Azure Stack
 ==============
-There is not currently a Windows Server 2019 image available for depoloyment within an Azure Stack environment.
+There is not currently a Windows Server 2019 image available for deployment within an Azure Stack environment.
 For those of you who wish to add a Windows Server 2019 Evaluation image, for either Server Core, Server with Desktop Experience, or both, the following guide will help you do add the images and corresponding gallery items to your Azure Stack system.

 Requirements
 -----------